-There were parts of each circuit where we were at a dead stand still for minutes on end; people would get pushy and a walk that would normally take about 20 minutes, slowly began to take 40.
-The viewing platforms became incredibly crowded that you could only view the falls for a few seconds before being barged out of the way.
+There were parts of each circuit where we were at a dead standstill for minutes on end; people would get pushy and a walk that would normally take about 20 minutes, slowly began to take 40.
+The viewing platforms became incredibly crowded to the point where you could only view the falls for a few seconds before being barged out of the way.

 It was disappointing, I’m not going to lie.
 But what can you do when there is such an amazing waterfall that so many people want to see?
 It’s totally understandable… But not entirely what I was expecting.